David Carradine: Posthumous releases

-He appeared in the music video of the song Devil by Ours (2013), with images originally shot four years before for the unreleased short film 8 For Infinity, directed by Michael Maxxis.
-His final released movie was the cult independent film, Night of the Templar (2013), directed by his friend Paul Sampson, in which Carradine wielded a sword (katana) for the final time on screen.
-Almost like a foreshadowing, there are several peculiar and eerie references in the film that coincidentally relate to the circumstances of Carradine's untimely passing, which include auto-erotic asphyxiation.
-His last scene on screen ended in the following dialog: "Well, old friend, see you in the next lifetime." / "Yeah, old friends, old soul mates." / "Yes, we are."
+He appeared in the music video for the song "Devil" by Ours, with images originally shot four years before for the unreleased short film 8 For Infinity, directed by Michael Maxxis.
+His final released film was the cult independent film Night of the Templar (2013), directed by his friend Paul Sampson, in which Carradine wielded a sword (katana) for the final time on screen.
+There are several references in the film that coincidentally relate to the circumstances of Carradine's death, including auto-erotic asphyxiation.

 Carradine co-produced a full-length documentary about luthier Stuart Mossman, which has been identified as the actor's last film appearance.
 The Legend of Stuart Mossman: A Modern Stradivari, directed by Barry Brown, premiered at the Santa Barbara International Film Festival, in February 2010.
 It featured David, Keith, and Robert Carradine performing their music on Mossman guitars.
 Mossman had appeared with Carradine in Cloud Dancer (1980), which Brown also directed, and in The Long Riders.
 On the small screen, Carradine appeared in a guest spot on the television series Mental that was broadcast just days after his death.
 On October 3, 2009, Celebrity Ghost Stories premiered on the Biography Channel with an interview of Carradine discussing his belief that his closet was haunted by his wife's deceased previous husband.
-The segment, which was described as "eerie," was filmed four months before his own death.
+The segment, which was described as "eerie", was filmed four months before his own death.

 Martial artist

 Carradine knew nothing of the practice of kung fu at the time he was cast in the role of Kwai Chang Caine; instead, he relied on his experience as a dancer for the part.
 He also had experience in sword fighting, boxing, and street fighting on which to draw.
 For the first half of the original series, David Chow provided technical assistance with kung fu, followed by Kam Yuen, who became Carradine's martial arts instructor.
 He never considered himself a master of the art, but rather an "evangelist" of kung fu.
-By 2003, he had acquired enough expertise in martial arts to produce and star in several instructional videos on T'ai chi and Qigong.
+By 2003, he had acquired enough expertise in martial arts to produce and star in several instructional videos on tai chi and Qigong.
 In 2005, Carradine visited the Shaolin Monastery in Henan, China, as part of the extra features for the third season of the Kung Fu DVDs.
 During his visit, the abbot, Shi Yǒngxìn, said that he recognized Carradine's important contribution to the promotion of the Shaolin Monastery and kung fu culture, to which Carradine replied, "I am happy to serve."